On prethermal time crystals from semi-holography: Abstract

 \section{Abstract}

-We demonstrate the existence of a pair of almost dissipationless oscillating modes at low temperatures in both the shear and sound channels of a hybrid quantum system, comprised of a weakly self-interacting perturbative sector coupled to strongly self-interacting holographic degrees of freedom described by a black hole geometry.
+{We demonstrate the existence of a pair of almost dissipationless oscillating modes at low temperatures in both the shear and sound channels of a hybrid quantum system, comprised of a weakly self-interacting perturbative sector coupled to strongly self-interacting holographic degrees of freedom described by a black hole geometry.
 We argue that these modes realize prethermal time-crystal behavior in semi-holographic systems without fine-tuning and can be observed by measuring operators that probe either the hard (perturbative) or the soft (holographic) sector.
-We also find novel Gregory–Laflamme-type instabilities that lead to the formation of inhomogeneities at higher temperatures.
-These results provide evidence that black holes with planar horizons and dynamical boundary conditions can develop both inhomogeneous and metastable time-crystal phases over a wide range of temperatures set by an intermediate scale.
-Furthermore, they suggest that such phases can be realized without external driving in non-Abelian plasmas of asymptotically free gauge theories in the large-$N$ limit.
+We also find novel {short wavelength} instabilities that lead to the formation of inhomogeneities even at higher temperatures.
+These results provide evidence that black holes with planar horizons and dynamical boundary conditions can develop both inhomogeneous and metastable time-crystal phases over a wide range of temperatures set by an intermediate scale given by the intersector coupling.
+Furthermore, they suggest that such phases can be realized without external driving in non-Abelian plasmas of asymptotically free gauge theories in the large-$N$ limit.}